Queensland has one of the highest rates of skin cancer in the world. However, by staying SunSmart every day you can reduce your risk.

 UV Radiation and skin cancer

 UV radiation and skin cancer

 Protecting your skin from the sun and other forms of UV exposure is important at any age, but sun protection is especially important during childhood and adolescence.
-To learn more about appropriate sun protection for infants aged 0-12 months, view the Cancer Council position statement.
+To learn more about sun protection for babies aged 0-12 months, view the Cancer Council factsheet.